-So far, banks are assumed to act as intermediaries by accepting savings deposits from households and making loans (called loanable funds ΔLF) out of those savings.
-In the world of banking, their loanable funds are not constrained by savings as banks can create new deposits to finance loans under the fractional reserve banking system.
-Deposits thus created can be interpreted as the increment of money stock (ΔM^s), because they are used for payments as functional money.6 Let us continue to use the same terminology of the loanable funds (ΔLF), to describe the sources of making loans by banks.
+So far, banks are assumed to act as intermediaries by accepting savings deposits from households and making loans out of those savings (called loanable funds ΔLF).
+In the world of fractional reserve banking system, their loanable funds are not constrained by savings as banks can create new deposits to finance loans.
+Deposits thus created are the increment of money stock (ΔM^s), because they are used for payments as functional money.6 Let us continue to use the same terminology of the loanable funds (ΔLF), to describe the sources of making loans by banks.
 Then, budget equation of the banks (18) is now replaced with the following: